mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 **So how do you choose a "least-bad" threshold?** To answer this question, we need to understand **precision** and **recall**, two metrics that provide a framework for navigating the tradeoffs of any classification system.
 We'll then revisit our app with our new understanding and see if there's a way to solve your spam problem.

 ## Evaluation Framework
 Let's start with a quick overview of how machine learning classifiers are created and evaluated.
-The data we're trying to understand is typically split into _train_ and _test_ sets.
-The classifier uses the training data to learn the relationship between features and labels.
+The first step when training a model is to split our data into _train_ and _test_ sets.
+An algorithm then parses the training data to learn the relationship between features and labels.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/training1.png" alt="Training a machine learning classifier">
 </center>

+The result is a model that can take in any vector of features and return a probability of the positive label (for us, whether a video is spam).
+We usually binarize this probability at 0.5 to say whether the model classifies the input as a positive label.

-While understanding the data _we have_ is useful, the real prize is being able to predict the labels to data _we haven't seen before_.
-We measure our model's ability to do so with the _test_ data: data the model hasn't seen before, but where we know the labels (i.e., the "right answer" for a given combination of features).
+Our model is a best effort at understanding the data it was given.
+But while understanding the data _we have_ is useful, the real goal is to be able to predict the labels for data _we haven't seen before_.<sup>[[4]](#4-evaluation-framework)</sup> We measure our model's ability to do so with the _test_ data: feature-label pairs that weren't used to train the model.
 We feed in the features from our test data, see what the model predicts, and compare those predictions to the actual labels. **A solid performance on the test set ensures that our model is able to accurately generalize to new data.**

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/training2.png" alt="Training a machine learning classifier" height="50%" width="50%">
 </center>

-Our classifier will either predict that a video 1) _is_ or 2) _is not_ spam.
-In the real world, a video either 1) _is_ or 2) _is not_ spam.
-This leads to four possible outcomes for each data point we feed into the model from the test set:
+There are four components to measuring our model's ability to classify new data, based on the four possible outcomes of a prediction:
 * **True Positive:** the model correctly identifies spam.
 * **False Positive:** the model predicts spam, but the video is benign.
-* **False Negative:** the model predicts benign, but the video is spam
+* **False Negative:** the model predicts benign, but the video is spam.
 * **True Negative:** the model correctly identifies a benign video.

-We can arrange these possibilities in a **confusion matrix.** The columns of the matrix are the _predicted_ abuse and benign labels, and the rows are the _actual_ abuse and benign labels.
+We can arrange these possibilities in a **confusion matrix.** The columns of the matrix are the _predicted_ spam and benign labels, and the rows are the _actual_ spam and benign labels.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm2.png" alt="Confusion matrix" height="60%" width="60%">
 </center>

+### Metric 1: Accuracy
-Our first impression may be to maximize **accuracy:** our model's ability to detect true positives and true negatives.
-A model with perfect accuracy would perfectly predict the test set's labels and never have any false positives or false negatives.
+Our first impression may be to maximize **accuracy:** our model's ability to detect true positives (TP) and true negatives (TN).
+In other words, _what proportion of labels did our model correctly predict?_ A model with perfect accuracy would have zero false positives (FP) or false negatives (FN).

-$$\frac{TP+TN}{TP+FP+FN+TN}$$
+$$Accuracy = \frac{TP+TN}{TP+FP+FN+TN}$$

-Accuracy often works fine as a metric.
-But if our labels are imbalanced, it's easy for a model to learn a cheap way to "game" the system.
-Imagine that because abusive videos are (thankfully) rare, our training data has 99.9% benign labels and 0.1% abusive labels.
-A model that always predicts that a video is benign will be 99.9% accurate.
-That's not good at all -- we're missing all the videos we want to catch!
+Accuracy is an intuitive metric to start with.
+But if our [labels are imbalanced](https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data), our model may struggle to learn how to predict the less frequent labels... or even learn a cheap way to "game" the system.
+Imagine that because spam videos are relatively rare, our training data has 99.9% benign labels and 0.1% spam labels. **A model that always predicts that a video is benign will be 99.9% accurate.** That's not good at all -- we're missing all the videos we want to catch!

+There are techniques we can use such as upsampling the minority class or [ranking the raw probabilities outputted from the classifier](https://stats.stackexchange.com/questions/122409/why-downsample).
+But optimizing the training of our model on another metric may be more useful for our task.

+### Metric 2: Recall
-If it's important for us to catch all the bad videos, we'll want to use a metric like **recall.** Recall is _of all the positive labels, how many did we <u>actually</u> catch?_ In other words:
+If it's important for us to catch all the bad videos, we'll want to use a metric like **recall.** Recall is _of all the positive labels, how many did we catch?_ In other words:

-$$\frac{TP}{TP+FN}$$
+$$Recall = \frac{TP}{TP+FN}$$

 We can think of this as the top row of the confusion matrix.